Who is a Carer?

 Carers don’t choose to become carers: it just happens and they have to get on with it – if they did not do it, who would and what would happen to the person they care for?

 We are a registered charity whose purpose is to provide information, support and breaks for carers.
 We aim always to be flexible and helpful, rather than expect carers to fit in with us.
 Naturally, there are certain procedures we need to follow (mainly to ensure the quality of our service), but we don’t have rules for the sake of them.
-All our services are free of charge.
 Because we are a charity, anyone who wishes to can apply to become a member of the organisation.
 Members will automatically receive an invitation to our Annual General Meeting (AGM) and a copy of our annual report.